zerhud/xmsm/README.md

 the `mk_multi_sm_description` should be used for create a scenario with few sm inside.

+the `mk_trans` methods describe a transition and has few template parameters:
+1. state from (can to be void)
+2. state to
+3. event (optional)

+also it accepts any parameters - modifiers. some modifiers can to be passed to `mk_sm_description`.

 ### Available Transition Modifiers
 Transitions can be customized with modifiers:

-- `when`: Triggers a transition if a condition on other scenarios is true.
+- `when`: Triggers a transition if a condition on other scenarios is true. the condition will be describe later.
    ```c++
   mk_trans<state<0>, state<1>>(f, when(f, in<other_scenario1, state<1>>(f) && now_in<other_scenario2, state<2>>(f)))
    ```